It’s great being a university student in Japan!

-Of course, people go there to have a nice chat or maybe for some breakfast on special occasions, but still students prefer to study at cafes and even take naps, similar to the Japanese people you’ll see sleeping on trains.
+Of course, people go there to have a nice chat or maybe for some breakfast on special occasions, but still, students prefer to study at cafes and even take naps, similar to the Japanese people you’ll see sleeping on trains.

 The most popular cafe is probably Starbucks.
 Starbucks has free Wifi, plus outlets and the very fancy, world-renowned Starbucks atmosphere.

 But then, what else makes Starbucks special?
 The answer is that they hardly ever get rid of you when you are studying there.
-You might be surprised depending on where you’re from, but it is a fact that cafes and restaurants aren’t happy when bunch of people are studying with all the papers and books scattered around.
+You might be surprised depending on where you’re from, but it is a fact that cafes and restaurants aren’t happy when a bunch of people is studying with all the papers and books scattered around.
 If you pay attention to the entrance door, there might be a note saying, no studying or no staying more than 2-3 hours.

 Sometimes people still study in cafes knowing full-well that one of the workers will kick them out at some point.
 If you study at this kind of cafe, just be prepared to leave when asked.

-Overall, cafés are a great place to study alone, or to go through school materials with your group of classmates.
+Overall, cafés are a great place to study alone or to go through school materials with your group of classmates.

-Part time jobs are really popular among Japanese university students.
+Part-time jobs are really popular among Japanese university students.
 Popular places to work are restaurants, tutoring, and as a cashier at any kind of store.
 There are also numerous day jobs that pay nicely.

 Colleagues at work play an important factor in your life as a university student.
 You may be drinking out with them after work and there is also a chance you might become more than friends.